Boyhood

 scientific fact" is no less than an article of dogma.
 Acceptance

-is obligatory and "correct," whether right or wrong.
+is obligatory and is "correct," whether the fact be right or wrong.

 Nor dare we forget that it was the most